Notice Regarding Commercial Driver Licenses and Permits

-Beginning Dec.
-6, 2016, Connecticut Department of Motor Vehicles will require proof of U.S. Citizenship, lawful permanent residence or temporary legal presence, along with proof of Connecticut residency for holders of commercial driver licenses and permits.
+Connecticut Department of Motor Vehicles requires proof of U.S. Citizenship, lawful permanent residence or temporary legal presence, along with proof of Connecticut residency for holders of commercial driver licenses and permits.
 The Federal Motor Carrier Safety Administration is mandating this requirement.

-THIS DOES NOT APPLY to current U.S. citizens or permanent legal residents who already satisfied this paperwork requirement when obtaining a verified driver’s license that shows both a gold star and their CDL designation on it.
+THIS DOES NOT APPLY to current U.S. citizens who already satisfied this paperwork requirement when obtaining a verified driver’s license that shows both a gold star and their CDL designation on it.

 THIS DOES APPLY to:

 - New applicants for a commercial driver’s learner permit (CLP).

 - Existing commercial driver license (CDL) holders when renewing licenses.

 - All out-of-state CDL holders transferring to Connecticut.